kvabakoma/kvabakoma/README.md

 🙌 Hi, I’m @kvabakoma

-This is Nikola Georgiev's work GitHub account.
+This is Nikola Georgiev's professional GitHub account.

 I'm an IT guy interested in game dev, educational software and open source projects.
 I'm the founder of [Kvaba Interactive](https://kvaba.com).